souravray/fast-lru/README.md

 ## Benchmarking
-At best-case scinarions the LRU perfoms 180 ns/op (in avarage).
+At best-case scinarions the LRU perfoms 180 ns/op (on avarage).
 You can run the benchmark tests by
 ```
 go test -bench=. -benchtime=1s
 ```